 We consider KBN's capitalisation commensurate with its low-risk assets, which drives our aa2 Capital score.
-As of June 2021, the institution's ratio of tangible common equity to risk-weighted assets was 18.6% (see Exhibit 4).
-In April 2020, the Norwegian government executed an equity injection of NOK750 million into KBN to support its role in financing the RLG sector in light of the market turmoil.
+As of March 2023, the institution's tangible common equity/risk-weighted assets was 19.0% (see Exhibit 4).
+In April 2020, the Norwegian government executed an equity injection of NOK750 million into KBN to support its role in financing the RLG sector in light of market turmoil.
 In addition to the equity injection in April 2020, the bank has managed to continue to strengthen its capital through retained earnings.

-As of June 2021, KBN reported an 18.1% Common Equity Tier 1 (CET1) capital ratio and a 23.5% total capital ratio.
-These metrics remain well above a minimum current CET1 requirement of 15.2% and a total capital requirement of 18.7% for that period, which include a pillar 2 add-on of 2.2% specific to KBN that is set by the Norwegian FSA.
-The requirements are in line with year-end 2020 but 40 basis points higher than that as of year-end 2019, despite the partial release of the countercyclical buffer to 1.0% from 2.5%.
-KBN's pillar 2 requirement increased to 2.3% from 1.4% as of year-end 2019 and the introduction of an institution-specific systemic risk buffer of 1%.
-On 17 June, the ministry of finance announced that the countercyclical buffer will be increased to 1.5% on 30 June 2022 from the current level of 1%.
-Given KBN's high capital ratios, they will maintain strong capitalisation following the increase in countercyclical buffer requirements.
+As of March 2023, KBN reported an 18.8% Common Equity Tier 1 (CET1) capital ratio and a 24.0% total capital ratio.
+These metrics remain well above a minimum current CET1 requirement of 16.5% and a total capital requirement of 20.0% for that period, which include a pillar 2 add-on of 2.1% specific to KBN that is set by the Norwegian FSA.
+Capitalisation will remain strong also following the increase in countercyclical buffer requirements.